michaeldmcqueen/resources.gmt.com-website/_woh_resources/3-pretrip-meetings/pre-trip-meetingevent.md

 * Print:

-  1. “Crew Roles” sheets (page 3 of this) –one sheet for each participant.
+  1. “Crew Roles” sheets (below) –one sheet for each participant.

-  2. “Devotion Leader Questions” (page 4 of this) –one per crew.&nbsp;
+  2. “Devotion Leader Questions” (below) –one per crew.&nbsp;

 ---